ziadelmolla/Micropython-for-NUCLEO-F429ZI/README.md

       $ git clone https://github.com/ziadelmolla/Micropython-for-NUCLEO-F429ZI.git

- Go to Micropython-for-NUCLEO-F429ZI/ports/stm32 using the following command:
+ Go to Micropython-for-NUCLEO-F429ZI using the following command:

-      $ cd Micropython-for-NUCLEO-F429ZI/ports/stm32
+      $ cd Micropython-for-NUCLEO-F429ZI

- The stm32 directory contains the makefile for the NUCLEO_F429ZI board.You can build the firmware for this board using the following     command:
+ The stm32 directory contains the makefile for the NUCLEO_F429ZI board.You can build the firmware for this board using the following commands:

+     $ make -C mpy-cross
-      $ make BOARD=NUCLEO_F429ZI
+     $ make -C ports/stm32 MICROPY_HW_ENABLE_ETH_RMII=1 BOARD=NUCLEO_F429ZI

  When the build finishes with no errors then we have the firmware ready to be uploaded to the board.